calebryant/teleng_skills_challenge/README.md

 - The first several fields of the message are not defined by the challenge so they are not saved.
 - The alertname field is matched with the GREEDYDATA pattern, which matches all the characters between the quotation marks.
 - Computername is matched with the HOSTNAME pattern, which matches strings resembling a computer hostname (letters, numbers, dashes).
-- Computer IP is matched with IP pattern, which matches strings in IPv4 or IPv6 format.
+- Computer IP is matched with the IP pattern, which matches strings in IPv4 or IPv6 format.
 - Severity is matched with POSINT, which matches positive integers.
 ### Mutate
 - Converted the severity field from a string into an integer.